Low rider bicycle luggage carrier

 A low rider is type of luggage carrier for bicycles on which luggage can be carried with a low center of gravity.
 Low riders are most commonly used by cycling tourists who carry luggage in panniers on the front wheel.

-For optimal balance the luggage on a front carrier should be placed low, and as closely as possible to the steering axis (right behind the front wheel axis).
+For optimal balance the luggage on a front carrier should be placed low, and as closely as possible to the steering axis (in line with the head tube, a little behind the front wheel axis).

 Construction

 Like other types of luggage carriers low riders are usually constructed out of aluminum or (stainless) steel rods or tubing.
 The rods and tubes bent to the right shape and then mounting points are added to it.

 All low riders have horizontal rails on which panniers can be attached.
 The most common diameter of the rails is 10 millimeters.
 Some low riders have two rails on each side.
 The lower rail allows the luggage to be carried near the center of gravity of the wheel, while the higher rail provides more clearance from obstacles when cycling over rough terrain.

 Low riders can be made out of two separate parts or joined together with a stabilizing bow, which increases the stiffness.
 Some low riders include a top platform on which more luggage can be packed.